-In the world of barbecue, the sauce that crowns pulled pork can turn roadside establishments into landmarks.
 Indoor cooks face the challenge of getting the pork shoulder tender enough, and creating a sauce with just the right tangy flavor.
 Saran’s concept inspired me to delve into Indian flavors and create this recipe, which employs a pressure cooker to ensure fall-apart tender pork, and then smothers the shredded pork with classic Indian sour-sweet tamarind chutney.

 Anyone who’s ordered samosas at an Indian restaurant will recognize the sauce.
 Tamarind chutney has been called the “ketchup” or “BBQ” sauce of the East.
 Made from the tamarind tree's sour, pod-like fruit (prominent in Asian, African, and Latin American cuisines and featured in Worcestershire sauce), the silky, sweet sauce pairs beautifully with slow-cooked pork.

 Recipes for tamarind chutney vary widely in their ratio of sugar to water.
 Some are sickly sweet, asking for as much as two and a half cups of sugar to two cups of water.
 Mine dials it down to a happy medium of a half cup of sugar, blending date sugar with brown sugar to emphasize the earthy tang while offering just enough sweet to balance the fatty pork.